ericsua/AnnotationPlatformLUS-Next.js14/README.md

 npx prisma generate
 npx prisma db push
 ```
+> These commands have to be run every time the schema or the database connection changes.

 ### Video Files
 The video files are stored in the `./client/public/videos` directory, and they are served statically by the Next.js server.